UQ’s rules for using AI in assessment

 We share responsibility for upholding these values through our staff and student Codes of Conduct.

 When it comes to coursework, students may use AI tools responsibly where permitted.
-However, some assessments may restrict or prohibit AI use.
+However, supervised assessments may restrict AI use.
 Staff are encouraged to explore AI in line with relevant UQ policies.
 Each course profile must clearly state if, when, and how AI (including Machine Translation) is allowed.

 UQ’s approach to AI use and academic integrity expectations